Leekao/explorium/readme.md

 ## Prequisites
 1. You'll need a a key-pair name and .PEM to connect to ec2
 2. You'll need an IAM accesskey and secret to provision the instance
-3. You'll need to have a localhost group in your ansible, if not change
+3. You'll need to have a localhost group in your ansible, if not change helloworld.yml localhost to your localhost group name

 ## How to use
 - Clone the repo